contexttesting/zoroaster/documentary/4-cli/1-cli.md

 %~ width="15"%

+### `--snapshot`, `-s`

+Sets the root snapshot directory, with `test/snapshot` as the default.
+For example, if the test from `test/spec/test-suite.js` returned some data, the snapshot would be saved in `test/snapshot/test/spec/test-suite/the-name-of-the-test.txt` file (see snapshot root below).

+### `--snapshotRoot`, `-r`

+When generating snapshots, ignores the initial part of the path that matched the root.
+The default value is `test/spec,test/mask`, so that the snapshot from the example above would actually be saved at `test/snapshot/test-suite/the-name-of-the-test.txt`.

+%~ width="15"%

 ### package.json

 To be able to run tests from the project directory, it is advised to use `package.json` scripts.
 There is the main `test` script, and additional shorter scripts for `yarn` and `npm` which makes it easy to run tests.